brentgroves/status/2024/week18.md

 260-564-4868
 ```

-This is a markdown file if it looks a little strange.
-You could use visual studio code or an online viewer such as <https://dillinger.io/>
+This markdown file has Mermaid diagrams so if it looks a little strange you could open visual studio code and install the **[markdown mermaid extension](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid)** or use the **[JebBrains IDE](https://www.jetbrains.com/guide/go/tips/mermaid-js-support-in-markdown/)**.
+Unfortunately, I have not found an online markdown editor that supports mermaid so if you copy and paste this document into an **[online markdown editor](https://dillinger.io/)** you will not see the mermaid diagrams.

 ```mermaid
 mindmap